telerik/kendo-ui-core/docs/backwards-compatibility/2016/2016-backward-compatibility.md

 * **MultiSelect**: The widget with a 'single' tag mode will deselect all selected items on BACKSPACE/DELETE keyboard press.
 The previous behavior cannot be reverted.

+* **DropDownList/ComboBox**: The widget will not bind on open if `autoBind: false` and `minLength` is set to higher that 1.

 * **Validator**: The email validation rule has been changed to match the [HTML5 specification suggests for browsers to use](https://html.spec.whatwg.org/multipage/forms.html#valid-e-mail-address).
 If the previous behavior is required, the email validation rule should be overriden by [specifing a custom rule](/controls/editors/validator/overview#custom-rules-for-validation) with the `email` key.

-## Kendo UI 2016 R3

 ### Changes from 2016 R2